Legislation for landlords: Everything you need to know

 At present, the only UK-wide ruling that requires a landlord to obtain a licence is if a property is let as an HMO (House in Multiple Occupation).
 A property is classed as an HMO if at least three tenants live there – forming more than one household – and the toilet, bathroom or kitchen facilities are shared.

 Individual councils are also able to issue selective licensing, through schemes that tackle poor housing stock or anti-social behaviour.
 This includes a 2018 ruling that allows them to define what constitutes an HMO in their area.
-An estimated 160,000 more rented homes will need a licence under these decentralised powers.
-In this instance it is a good idea to check with your local council to see if your property is classed as an HMO and therefore license it correctly.
+An estimated 160,000 more rented homes required a licence under these decentralised powers.
+It is therefore a good idea to check with your local council to see if your property is classed as an HMO to license it correctly.

 Get a landlord insurance quote